Straddling two planets

 Take note, I use the metaphor of Planet Duality and Planet Unity to add some playful language to the mix of these highly philosophical musings.
 Quantum physics also offers theories that spark the imagination in all sorts of helpful ways so we can start to comprehend how we’re living in between worlds, dimensions or timelines, possibly multiple ones.
 But I think it’s most important is to contemplate which energies we have integrated, and which ones need more attention.

-To make sure Planet Unity doesn't remain some blissful far-off place—and is fully grounded in collective reality—it's also important to reside in Planet Integrated, the sweet spot between Unity and Duality.
-As Planet Unity residents get more comfortable with being immersed in the collective reality and put themselves out into the world, they then free up the responsibility of those who feel tied to Duality.
+To make sure Planet Unity doesn't remain some blissful far-off place—and is fully grounded in consensus reality—it's also important to reside in Planet Integrated, the sweet spot between Unity and Duality.
+As Planet Unity residents get more comfortable with being immersed in the consensus reality and put themselves out into the world, they then free up the responsibility of those who feel tied to Duality.
 These people have high ethics and visions of equality and fairness but feel obligated to follow the rules and stay on Duality.
 As the dreamiest among us gain confidence to take on some of the challenge of the physical world, the kind-hearted yet grounded folks can step back from their duties and start to create a reality that is more aligned with how they want to act in the world.

 Each of us have different connections to Planet Unity and hence different clues on how to best live in that reality.
 How many realities we need to navigate usually is associated with how many different types of people we’re interacting with.
 As our world becomes increasingly global, there’s a lot of realities to be immersed in—or at the least, acquainted with.